fdac23/news/README.md

 # Class on Sep 29
    - Introducing MP2 and GCP
    - Final questions about the proposal
+   - The proposal pdf will be committed by the end of day on Sep 29 to fdac22/ProjectName/proposal.pdf.

 # Class on Sep 27
    - Work on your proposals!
 Class zoom is only to answer questions you may have about the proposal.